What are the community ranks?

 You are not yet able to post, but you can browse posts and topics, as well as giving Likes to posts that you agree with, or that you think are useful or insightful, or are otherwise great contributions.
 We also keep track of which posts you have visited and read, and you can bookmark topics and posts that you find interesting.

-To rank up to New Member, you just need to browse the forum regularly and engage with the content by reading through forum topics (so giving Likes is not part of the criteria).
-After enough browsing, you will be automatically ranked up to the New Member rank.
+To rank up to Member, you just need to browse the forum regularly and engage with the content by reading through forum topics (so giving Likes is not part of the criteria).
+After enough browsing, you will be automatically ranked up to the Member rank.
 For more information, see:

-As a New Member, you now get to view the majority of the forum, including some additional categories such as development discussion and posting your cool creations.
+As a Member, you now get to view the majority of the forum, including some additional categories such as development discussion and posting your cool creations.
 You also get to post in most of these categories.

 While you are able to post new topics in most categories that you can see, some posts will be redirected to the Community Post Approval team first and have to be approved before they show up to others on the forum.
 This is the case for bug reports, feature requests, development resources, and discussion topics.